-ESA’s commercial partnerships leverage European private sector initiatives to facilitate exploration ambitions.
-This promotes a broader utilisation of the International Space Station for world-class science and also fosters open technology innovation that could boost future ESA missions to the Moon and Mars.
+ESA’s commercial partnership with European industry facilitates space exploration and promotes a broader utilisation of the International Space Station.
+It also fosters new technology that could boost future ESA missions to the Moon and Mars.

-A good example is the ICE Cubes service, the first commercial European opportunity to conduct research in space.
-This pioneering agreement signed between ESA and Space Applications Services offers room to run experiments and conduct research in weightlessness inside ESA’s Columbus laboratory on the International Space Station.
-To be launched in early 2018, the service will provide rapid and simplified access to the station on a commercial basis.
-For the first time, ICE Cubes users will be able to interact with their experiment directly from their home desks.
+The ICE Cubes service is the first European commercial opportunity to conduct research in space.
+This pioneering agreement signed between ESA and Space Applications Services NV/SA, Belgium, offers room to run experiments and conduct research in weightlessness inside ESA’s Columbus laboratory on the International Space Station.

 Space Exploration strategy

-“Commercial partnership will play a growing role in the exciting ESA vision for space exploration,” commented David Parker, ESA Director of Human Spaceflight and Robotic Exploration.
+“Commercial partnership plays a growing role in the exciting ESA vision for space exploration,” commented David Parker, ESA Director of Human and Robotic Exploration.